Santhosh174/CODSOFT-Portfolio/README.md

 # CODSOFT-Portfolio

-This is my personal portfolio website, developed as part of my internship with Codsoft (Task 1).
+This is my personal portfolio website.
 The portfolio showcases my skills, projects, and contact information.

 ## Overview